 What can you do with a clipboard?

 There are so many fun and inexpensive ways to decorate cute clipboards.
 Once you have decided on the perfect design for your clipboard, find some great ways to use your clipboards to help you get organized here.
+A decorated is a great project to make for yourself or as a super useful gift for a friend.

 Supplies You Will Need